Where To Start?

 What to Cover in Your Business Plan

-Whether you’re operating in the brewery or bar space, looking to bring a new type of restaurant to your area, or doing something completely unique, you need a solid business plan that contains certain key elements.
+Whether you’re operating in the brewery or bar space, looking to bring a new type of restaurant to your area, or doing something unique, you need a solid business plan that contains certain key elements.
 These include:

 A detailed evaluation of your competition is also essential and should include other similar businesses in the area that may capture market share.
 You should analyze their target market and size as well.

-TIP: We can’t stress this enough – bringing a concept that fits within your area as well as the amount of foot traffic you have will be key to your success!
+PourMyBeer TIP: We can’t stress this enough – bringing a concept that fits within your area as well as the amount of foot traffic you have will be key to your success!

 Within the hospitality industry, location is extremely important.
 Many PourMyBeer customers have noted the importance of already existing foot traffic, and this is something that is inherent to the location that you choose.
 So, select your location carefully after conducting plenty of research into the area.

 The “SWOT” Analysis is used in the business world to evaluate your current position as a business before implementing a new strategy.
-The acronym stands for Strengths, Weaknesses, Opportunity, and Threats.
+The acronym stands for Strengths, Weaknesses, Opportunities, and Threats.
 It can be used in several contexts.
 It is most relevant to use in the business plan as an examination of the competitive landscape in the area.

 Marketing Strategy & Sales Plan

-Whether you are speaking to a bank or potential investor, it is important to make your funding requirements clear, and explain exactly where that initial money will be going.
+Whether you are speaking to a bank or potential investor, it is important to make your funding requirements clear and explain exactly where the initial money will go.
 You’ll want to provide a cost sheet that details initial expenses and how you plan to spend capital.
-If you are putting any money into the business yourself, you will also need to provide your own relevant financial statements and explain your investment clearly.
+If you are putting any money into the business yourself, you will also need to provide relevant financial statements and explain your investment clearly.

 It’s essential for investors that you include detailed cash flow projections.
-First, calculate estimated revenue projections for years one, two and three.
+First, calculate estimated revenue projections for years one, two, and three.
 Estimates should be conservative and realistic.
 Second, determine your total liabilities and costs.
-Your costs will include items such as lease, payroll, insurance, licenses, utilities, banknote and taxes.
-Last, estimate your cash flow for years one, two and three.
+Your costs will include items such as lease, payroll, insurance, licenses, utilities, banknote, and taxes.
+Last, estimate your cash flow for years one, two, and three.
 This will project the business’ future net income.

 Regardless of what you include in your plan, make sure it’s thorough and organized.
 You’ll be presenting it to banks or investors to convince them to finance your business.